DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 docker pull deathstar3/varicity-ts-backend:scp2024
 ```

-VariCity-TS is a NodeJS application written in TypeScript deployed in a webpack environment.
+VariCity-TS is a NodeJS application written in TypeScript and deployed in a webpack environment.
 The Docker container exposes the application as a server, which is accessed through your web browser.

 ### Checking that VariCity-TS works

 - Two Docker containers start:
   - `varicity`: the visualization server;
-  - `varicity-backend`: a component exposing an endpoint receiving a symfinder analysis as soon as it is finished.
+  - `varicity-backend`: a component exposing an endpoint receiving a Symfinder-TS analysis as soon as it is finished.

 ```
 $ ./run-compose.sh